10 Dry Dog Food Shopping Tips

 How to select the right dry dog food (kibble) for your unique dog in 10 steps.

 How do you select your dog’s food?
 Do you just buy what your dog’s breeder recommended?
 Get whatever dog food is on sale?
 Ask the sales clerk for his opinion?
 Well, that’s too bad; none of these methods allow for a thorough dog food analysis, or take into account all the factors that should be considered in order to buy and feed the food that best suits your dog and you.
 There’s a better way!
-Before you read our "2017 Whole Dog Journal Approved Dog Food List," here are 10 important points to investigate and contemplate as you shop.
+Before you jump into our Whole Dog Journal-Approved Dog Food Lists, here are 10 important points to investigate and contemplate as you shop.

 1. Buy the best dog food you can afford.